 So, if you want to know whether any of your neighbors is a registered sex offender, or whether anyone living at the house had a communicable disease, or if there is a meth lab nearby, as part of conducting your due diligence before you buy a home, you will need to ask.

 What About Brokers?

 You cannot rely on a listing broker to fill you in on things that occurred in the home either.
 Brokers are also not required to share information about things that occurred in the home.
 If they are asked, they must answer honestly, just as a seller is required to, but brokers do not have a duty to provide any unsolicited information.

 These and other factors make it important for buyers to conduct their own due diligence when it comes to buying a house.

 At the Law offices of Mark Weinstein, we practice all aspects of Georgia real estate law.
 We serve clients in and around Atlanta, Marietta, Roswell, Sandy Springs, Kennesaw, Forsyth County, and a number of other counties in Georgia.
-To speak to one of our real estate attorneys, call 770-888-7707.
-Or you can contact us here, or send inquiries by e-mail to: firstname.lastname@example.org.
+To speak to one of our real estate attorneys, call 770-888-7707 or contact us here.